 Available en Español

-Most of the therapies below last for 3 to 4 months.
+Most of the therapies last about 3 months.
 Then, if you still have symptoms, you and your therapist can talk about ways to manage them using skills you learned in treatment.

 • Written Exposure Therapy (WET)